Do You Need an Editor to Wrangle Your Writing?

 Your decisions aren’t over, yet.
 Just because you have a nice structure doesn’t mean each of your sentences and paragraphs flow well.
 Is your verb tense consistent?
 Does the dialogue sound authentic and move the story forward?
 Can you trim some prepositional phrases so you pick up the pace?
 You’ve got a solid story structure, but we want your sentences to flow like fine wine.
 Poetry.
 This is the phase where you must establish your writer’s voice.

-Once you’ve completed the last two phases of the writing process, you may notice that moving bigger stuff around means you may have inadvertently changed some of the smaller aspects.
+Once you’ve completed the last two phases of the writing process, you may notice that moving bigger stuff around means you might have inadvertently changed some of the smaller aspects.
 Make sure you read and reread your work.
 Any time you make major changes at the story level you need to make sure the sentence level still makes sense.
 These are the edits that make one thing flow into the next without glaring errors or repetition.
 Did you delete a detail that now changed the timeframe of your story?
 Watch those places.
-In other words, this is the phase where you are checking for consistent and accurate writing.
+This is the phase where you’re checking for consistent and accurate writing.

 Now, and only now, should you worry about typos, misspellings, and grammatical issues.
 Why?
-These technical issues don’t show up because you’re a shit writer, they show up because you spent so much time doing the real work of moving around big sections of your writing.
+These technical issues don’t show up because you’re a shit writer, they show up because you spent your time doing the real work of crafting a story.
 You cut, you pasted, you sliced, you diced.
 Of course, you overlooked that extra “to” in the fourth sentence of the eighteenth paragraph of chapter fourteen.
 And sometimes homophones happen.
 Deal.

 Can you see how going from a creative dump straight to hiring a proofreader cuts out a huge portion of your creative responsibility?